 Your dashboards are automated oracles always available to help out with everything from content marketing ideas to competitor intelligence—when they’re done right and designed with intention.
 (Secondary confession: I initially relied on a default template* and ignored half of the widgets.)
 Our in-house dashboards guru, Ryan Getchell—who’s interviewed clients from Fortune 50 companies to boutique PR agencies—says as PR pros become more data-driven, they’re increasingly using dashboards to drive their campaign strategies:

 “Clients that use dashboards to design data-driven campaign strategies tend to rely on three types of PR dashboards: brand, competitor, and industry trends.
 Track these three staples to gain a real-time understanding of your brand’s PR ecosystem.
 The insights you glean may reveal new trends or validate what you already know—but backed by data.
-Armed with these metrics, you can identify areas to influence, strategise how to move the needle, then measure the effectiveness of those efforts through a campaign dashboard to demonstrate PR ROI.”
+Armed with these metrics, you can identify areas to influence, strategize how to move the needle, then measure the effectiveness of those efforts through a campaign dashboard to demonstrate PR ROI.”